python-attrs/attrs/docs/backward-compatibility.rst

 .. warning::

-   The structure of the :class:`attr.Attribute` class is exempt from this rule.
+   The structure of the `attr.Attribute` class is exempt from this rule.
    It *will* change in the future, but since it should be considered read-only, that shouldn't matter.

    However if you intend to build extensions on top of ``attrs`` you have to anticipate that.